What marks mean

 Help with general writing concerns

-- OWL has some helpful commentary on general writing concerns such as argument/persuasion, coherence, conciseness, paragraphs, sentence variety, sentence clarity, transitions, thesis statements, and more
+- OWL has some helpful commentary on academic writing such as establishing arguments (thesis statements, research and evidence, organizing your argument, and rhetorical strategies for persuasion), conciseness, paragraphs, using appropriate language, active versus passive voice, sentence variety, and more

 Help with citations and references